If you have credit cards with low credit limits, you may be interested in increasing your credit limit.

 However, as we discussed earlier, the more significant potential impact on your credit score is the decrease in your utilization ratio if you do get approved for a credit line increase.
-Since credit utilization makes up about 30% of your credit score, improving that factor could benefit your score and would likely outweigh the impact of a hard inquiry.
+Since credit utilization makes up about 30% of your credit score, improving that factor could benefit your score and would likely outweigh the relatively small impact of a hard inquiry.

 Besides the impact on your credit score of potentially getting a hard inquiry, there are a few other drawbacks to consider when increasing your credit limit.

 For example, some credit card issuers may charge sneaky fees to increase your credit limit.
 If you don’t want to pay a fee, make sure to check the terms of your credit card agreement or inquire with your lender before requesting a credit line increase.